With that, do you want to just launch us off by reading your email?

 Yeah.

-So yeah, so then the question is, listen, if betrayal has been to some degree the theme of your childhood, then it's not that you have some I think, it's not that you have some mysterious emotional wall between you and people, or you have some mysterious difficulty making friends, it's like, why would you?
+So then the question is: listen, if betrayal has been to some degree the theme of your childhood, then it's not that you have some, I think, it's not that you have some mysterious emotional wall between you and people or you have some mysterious difficulty making friends.

-And you gotta process that.
+And you got to process that.

-I mean, that's the reality.
+I mean, that's a reality.

 It's a reality.

-And if you don't know that reality consciously, then what happens is you sit there and say, because the the important part there is not people and not the word suck.
+And if you don't know that reality consciously, then what happens is you sit there and say, because the important part there is not people and not the word suck.

-It's the most people suck, not all.
+It's that most people suck, not all.

-Now, if you're not aware of that, the most part, then what happens is you say, well, people then you just have people suck.
+Now, if you're not aware of that, the most part, then what happens is you say, well, people, then you just have people suck.

-You don't have the most, which is the liberating part, because it means okay, a bunch don't, but you know, a bunch do.
+You don't have the most, which is the liberating part, because it means, okay, a bunch don't, but, you know, a bunch do.

 So most people suck.

-Then why on earth would you want to have friends?
+If you just have down there in your unconscious, people suck, then why on earth would you want to have friends?

-Basically, you're just setting yourself up for disappointment, for betrayal for tragedy for more hurt, more pain, God, who would want that?
+Basically, you're just setting yourself up for disappointment, for betrayal, for tragedy, for more hurt, more pain.

 You've had enough, right?

-But to to go from people suck, which I think is where you are at in terms of friendships and socializing, right?
+But to go from people suck, which I think is where you are at in terms of friendships and socializing, right?

 Why?